E-Signing with PIV and CAC Smart Cards in U.S. Government Agencies

 In the late 1990’s, Congress directed the Secretary of Defense to implement an Identity Management System for the Department of Defense (DoD) that would increase security and efficiency.
 A set of credentials was created whereby identity can easily be managed across all agencies which led to the creation of the Common Access Card (CAC).
 The CAC Card quickly became the standard and was issued to Active Military, DoD and contractors to the Government.
 The CAC then transitioned from a basic card to one leveraging Public Key Infrastructure (PKI), based on cryptography.

 Around 2006, the Homeland Security Presidential Elective 12 (HSPD-12) was introduced, which provides guidance on how to implement the newly introduced Federal Information Processing Standard 201 (FIPS-201).
 Basically, this standard takes Identity Management to a new level, including provisions for cashless transaction.

 This new standard is known today as a Personal Identity Verification Card (PIV) or PIV authentication certificate (PIV-auth certificate).
 While PIV authentication presents some challenges to use (i.e.: using a card reader attached to every device you use; being required to activate PIV credentials beforehand), initiatives are underway to implement Soft Certificates, allowing for Derived Credentials.
 The Derived Credentials can be stored directly into a government issued device such as smartphones or tablets, eliminating the need to use the physical card.

 E-Signing with CAC and PIV Smart Cards

-OneSpan Sign is used by hundreds of government organizations including the US Army and the US Joint Chiefs of Staff.
+OneSpan Sign is used by hundreds of government organizations.
 More than 1.6 million government users routinely e-sign forms and documents using a digital certificate that is stored on their CAC or PIV smart cards.
 This provides strong two-factor authentication with something the user knows (the PIN for their cards), and something the user has (the card).